Towards Mitigating Modality Bias in Vision-Language Models for Temporal Action Localization: Ethics Statement

 \section{Ethics Statement}

 This work builds upon publicly available video datasets and does not involve private or personally identifiable data.
-We acknowledge that vision-language models may inherit biases from pre-training corpora, and our method is intended solely for academic research to advance robust and fair video understanding.
+However, vision-language models may inherit biases from pre-training corpora and textual supervision, which can propagate into temporal action localization.
+If misused in surveillance or monitoring settings, action localization systems could enable harmful profiling or intrusive behavioral analysis.
+In addition, biased descriptions or uneven data coverage may affect some activities, populations, or environments disproportionately when such systems are deployed in the real world.
+To mitigate these risks, we recommend dataset auditing, bias evaluation across activity and environment groups, and uncertainty reporting before any deployment.
+Our method is intended for academic research on robust and fair video understanding rather than high-stakes decision-making.